FRQS Chercheur-Boursier Junior 1 2019-2023

 University of Alberta (PDF, 2015)

 Simon Fraser University (BSc Hon, 2008)

-I started my research career at Simon Fraser University, where as an undergraduate I attempted to crystallize the bacterial transmembrane protein YidC with Dr. Mark Paetzel, while also working with Dr. Pete Wilson on the total synthesis of marine natural products.
-Moving to the University of Manitoba under the supervision of Dr. Frank Schweizer, working on the design and synthesis of novel cationic antimicrobial peptides and aminoglycosides.
-I then worked as with Dr. John Vederas as a postdoctoral fellow, studying the mode of action of tridecaptin A1, a bacterial lipopeptide with interesting antibiotic activity against Gram negative bacteria.
+My research career started at Simon Fraser University, where as an undergraduate I attempted to crystallize the bacterial transmembrane protein YidC with Dr. Mark Paetzel, while also working with Dr. Pete Wilson on the total synthesis of marine natural products.
+I completed a PhD at the University of Manitoba under the supervision of Dr. Frank Schweizer, working on the design and synthesis of novel cationic antimicrobial peptides and aminoglycosides.
+I then worked as with Dr. John Vederas as a postdoctoral fellow, studying the mode of action of tridecaptin A1, a bacterial lipopeptide with interesting antibiotic activity against Gram-negative bacteria.

 Interested in biochemistry?
 Send a copy of your CV, transcript and statement of research interests to Brandon.Findlay@Concordia.ca, visit the department’s webpage, or apply directly to Concordia University.